Step inside textile artist Nicola Henley’s dreamy Co. Clare farmhouse

 05th Jun 2024

-What you need to know before voting in the European and local elections on 7 June
+What to know before voting in the European and local elections on June 7

 This Friday, the public will cast their votes to elect 14 MEPs to represent Ireland at the European Parliament, and 949 candidates to fill the local city and council seats.

-Between 7am and 10pm on Friday 7 June, the Irish public will take to polling stations across the country to cast their votes in both the local and European elections.
-As well as this, those registered to vote in the Limerick city and county electoral areas will also be voting for the first directly elected Mayor of Limerick, which is a test case for other cities across Ireland.
+There are three elections in Ireland happening in Ireland between 7am and 10pm on Friday, June 7.
+The Irish public will take to polling stations across the country to cast their votes in both the local and European elections.
+Those registered to vote in the Limerick city and county electoral areas will also be voting for the first directly elected Mayor of Limerick, which is a test case for other cities across Ireland.

 In the European elections, 14 MEPs of a record 73 candidates will be chosen to represent Ireland at the European Parliament.
 Of these, five will represent the constituency of Midlands North-West, five will represent Ireland South, and four will represent Dublin.